2 watermelons pickled in pesola

 A great snack to go with alcohol

-In the summer, why not chill them and enjoy them with beer or sake?
+In the summer, why not enjoy it chilled with beer or sake?

 Japanese sake